 - Timing – preprints;

-- Identifiability – reviews are double-blinded;
+- Identifiability – all reviews are double-blind;

 - Mediation – editors mediate all interactions between reviewers and authors;